githubcbrc/KGWASMatrix/README.md

 # KGWASMatrix

 **KGWASMatrix** is an optimized workflow designed for producing k-mer count matrices for large GWAS panels.
-This tool effectively handles extensive genomic datasets by employing advanced parallel computing techniques.

-For an in-depth explanation of our parallelization strategy for the k-mer counting pipeline, please consult the `KGWAS.pdf` document included in this repository.
+For an in-depth explanation of the parallelization strategy for the k-mer counting pipeline, please consult the `KGWAS.pdf` document included in this repository.

 ## Installation